raulsolera/CarND-MPC-Project/README.md

 The MPC model pipeline consists in the following steps:
 - Obtaining the optimal trajectory (in this project it will be given by the simulator: vector ptsx and ptsy in main.cpp) and approximate it by a 3rd degree polynomial.
 - Obtaining the actual state of the car and actuators.
-- Consider latency to predict state and errors (cte and epsi) in the moment that the actuators predicted will be effective.
+- Consider latency to predict state and errors (cte and epsi) in the moment that the actuators predicted will be effective (after latency time).
 - Pass predicted state and coefficients of the optimal trajectory to the optimizer (ipopt will be used)
 - Apply optimal actuators returned by the optimizer to the car and start again the pipeline loop.